Launch AI Websites under your brand

 • Dependencies with known vulnerabilities left unpatched

 Google flags and deindexes compromised sites.
-A hacked site can disappear from search results entirely, making this a direct SEO risk, not just a security one.
+A security failure is a direct SEO risk, not a separate concern.

 Why WordPress is the most crawler-native platform available

-WordPress is the most SEO-native platform available because it serves server-rendered HTML by default.
+WordPress serves server-rendered HTML by default.
 What the crawler receives is identical to what the user sees on the first request, with no rendering delay.
+That applies to Googlebot, Bingbot, and every AI crawler including GPTBot, ClaudeBot, and PerplexityBot.

 How 10Web addresses each failure mode directly